juvi-coder/Fraudulent-_Medicare_Claimns/README.md

 Despite efforts by the Centers for Medicare and Medicaid Services (CMS) to minimize fraudulent activities, identifying patterns of fraudulent claims remains a challenge.

 # Objective
-Our goal is to examine patterns of fraudulent claims activity in the CMS Medicare dataset, using the list of fraudulent providers from LEIE.
-We aim to identify specific features distinguishing fraudulent physicians from non-fraudulent ones and develop a classifier model for fraud detection.
+My goal is to examine patterns of fraudulent claims activity in the CMS Medicare dataset, using the list of fraudulent providers from LEIE.
+I aim to build specific features from existing data to  develop a classifier model for fraud detection.

 # Significance
 Addressing healthcare fraud is vital for the equitable distribution of Medicare resources, ensuring maximum reach and effectiveness of the program.